 “When he found out that we got the grant, he started trying to figure out what Tri Delta was all about.
 A lot of times you don’t think of a sorority as providing these types of resources for its members — it was eye-opening for him,” says Nicole.

-She adds, “My sisters are there to support me, no matter what.
+“My sisters are there to support me, no matter what.
 Even when you’re experiencing the hardest of times, Tri Delta is there to make sure you have what you need to be successful.”

 Sisters Helping Sisters